 4. Maltese

-The Maltese is a calm dog breed that requires little exercise (although they should still be walked every day) whose favourite way to spend their time is snuggled with their owner.
-Despite their small size they make impressive guard dogs.
+The Maltese is one of several calm toy dog breeds that requires little exercise (although they should still be walked every day) whose favourite way to spend their time is snuggled with their owner.
+Despite their small size they make impressive early warning systems – alerting you to any strange noise or unexpected visitor.

-Maltese are also known to suffer from anxiety-related problems, so these are not suitable for owners who spend a lot of time away, but if you have enough time to spend with one they could be an incredibly loving and loyal dog breed.
+Maltese hate to be left alone and often suffer from separation related behaviour problems but if you have enough time to spend with one, they are an incredibly loving and loyal dog breed.

 5. St. Bernard

-This dog breed looks like a giant cuddly teddy bear and it may surprise you to learn that they're also extremely laid back!
-If you don't have much time to spend on exercising your dog, they're low energy and a moderate daily walk is enough to satisfy their needs.
+This dog breed looks like a giant cuddly teddy bear, and it may surprise you to learn that they're also extremely laid back!
+If you don't have much time to spend on exercising your dog, they're low energy and a moderate gentle daily walk is enough to satisfy their needs.

-Although they are a very quiet dog breed, the St. Bernard is not suitable for apartment living due to their giant size.
-They make perfect family pets due to their kind temperament, but they're not ideal if you have very small children as they can accidentally knock them over.
+Although they are a very quiet dog breed, the St. Bernard is not usually suitable for urban living due to their giant size.
+They can make perfect family pets due to their kind temperament, but they're not ideal if you have very small children as they can accidentally knock them over - or just drool on them!

 6. Great Dane

 Known as “gentle giants”, Great Danes have a naturally laid-back and gentle temperament, making them perfect for a relaxed lifestyle.
-You’ll often find them just lounging around and snuggling, although they do still need 1-2 hours of exercise per day, depending on the individual dog.
-However, once you’ve tired them out they may well go for curling up on the sofa over a game of fetch!
+You’ll often find them just lounging around and snuggling, although they do still need 1-2 hours of exercise per day split into a couple of walks, depending on the individual dog.
+However, once home, they will be far happier curling up with you on the sofa than playing a game of fetch!

 7. Golden Retriever

-While Golden Retrievers are generally more energetic and active, they can adapt well to a relaxed lifestyle.
+While Golden Retrievers are generally more energetic and active, they can adapt well to a relaxed lifestyle as long as they get enough exercise.
 Just know that your Golden Retriever will happily join you for some leisure time whenever you want.

-Keep in mind that they still need a good amount of exercise so you’ll need to set aside some time for a bit of running, some relaxed walks and playing outside daily.
+Keep in mind that they still need plenty of exercise and are happiest in the countryside, so you’ll need to set aside time for long country walks and lots of games as well as chilling out together.

 8. Cavalier King Charles Spaniel

-The sweet and docile Cavalier King Charles Spaniel is highly adaptable to various environments and lifestyles.
-Often described as “Velcro dogs” because of their strong desire to be near their humans, Cavaliers are perfectly content with lounging around the house or going on leisurely walks, as long as they’re spending time with you.
+The sweet and docile, the Cavalier King Charles Spaniel is highly adaptable to various environments and lifestyles.
+Often described as “Velcro dogs” because of their strong desire to be wherever their human is, Cavaliers are perfectly content with lounging around the house or going on leisurely walks, as long as they’re spending time with you – but they are highly trainable so if you want to try your hand at dog sports too, they’d be more than happy to give it a go.

 9. Bernese Mountain Dog

 Need a social but laid back dog?
 We’ve got you covered!
 The Bernese Mountain Dog is great for anyone who’s looking for a calm companion.
-Bernese Mountain Dogs generally have a placid nature but do need more exercise than some other breeds on this list, with some Bernese Mountain Dogs needing as much as 1.5-2 hours of exercise daily.
+Bernese Mountain Dogs generally have a placid nature but do enjoy long gentle walks – up to 1-2 hours daily.
 However, they’re also excellent cuddling companions and chances are that they’ll never say no to some down time next to their favourite humans.

 10. Shih Tzu

-A lover of cuddles and snuggles, the Shih Tzu can be great for someone who prefers a more laid-back lifestyle.
+A lover of sofa snuggles, the Shih Tzu can be great for someone who prefers a more laid-back lifestyle and doesn’t want to (or isn’t able to) go for long walks.
 Although they can be more active during their puppy years, most Shih Tzus will calm down considerably as they become adults.
-Remember that a little bit of training can go a long way in making sure they easily adapt to a calmer environment.
+Remember that plenty of play and little bit of training can go a long way in making sure they can enjoy a calmer environment.

-Many breeds that people consider to be traditionally 'lazy dog breeds' are those with flat faces and squashed noses (known as brachycephalic breeds) such as Bulldogs and Pugs.
-These dogs have compromised airways and spend their entire lives struggling to breathe, so often if they're acting 'lazy' it's mostly due to their inability to breathe, rather than having an actually laid-back nature.
+Many flat-faced breeds, such as Bulldogs and Pugs are often mistakenly labelled as "lazy."
+These dogs have compromised airways due to their brachycephalic (flat-faced) features.
+Often if they're acting 'lazy' it's mostly due to their inability to breathe, rather than having an actually laid-back nature.

-Brachycephalic breeds have been subject to poor breeding practices and with the extreme popularity of pugs and bulldogs, some breeders in the UK are still not breeding for health and welfare first.
+Brachycephalic breeds have been subject to poor breeding practices and with the extreme popularity of Pugs and Bulldogs, many unscrupulous breeders are breeding for profit rather than putting health and welfare first.

-These ten calm and lazy dog breeds are ideal if you suffer from low energy or don't have enough time to spend walking and playing with a high energy breed for hours on end.
-Always remember that despite being low energy, these dog breeds still requite regular walks and exercise to maintain their weight and engage their brains.
+These calm dog breeds are ideal if you suffer from you are unable to go on long walks or don't have enough time to spend walking and playing with a high energy breed for hours on end.
+Always remember that despite being lower energy, these dog breeds still requite regular walks and exercise to engage their brains, give them a change of scenery and to maintain their weight and fitness.
+Most of the calmer breeds also need more quality time with their owner.

 Want more information on dog breeds?
 Check out our dog breed library, with information on almost 200 dog breed types!